 We know that everyone loves personalized content.
 Everyone is spending all day, every day with their smartphones in their hands, expecting to see personalized content delivered straight to them.
 Advertisers and marketers need to include this information in their marketing strategy and can take geotargeting a step further by applying it to all forms of content produced – even TV.

-The reality is that millions of people are tuned into the same TV channels daily.
+The reality is that millions of people are tuned in to the same TV channels daily.
 They watch the news and sports, their kids watch cartoons and everyone indulges in a spot of channel surfing every now and then.
-But because so many people in so many places are all looking at the same adverts, they’re probably not seeing content which is targeted to them.
+But because so many people in so many places are all looking at the same adverts, they’re probably not seeing content that is targeted to them.

 To put it simply, geotargeting allows advertisers to show different adverts on the same channel in different geographic locations.
 This means people experiencing summer rainfall won’t see adverts about drought and those going through the hottest temperatures in history won’t see commercials for rain boots.